-Morning service on Thanksgiving Day was in charge the Vicar, the Rev. R. S. Nichols.
-At the Sunday serve during the Vicar's absence at Camp, the Rev. Thomas Haughton-Burke is officiating.
+Morning service on Thanksgiving Day was in charge of the Vicar, the Rev. R. S. Nichols.
+At the Sunday services during the Vicar's absence at Camp, the Rev. Thomas A. Haughton-Burke is officiating.

-The Annual Sale, including Bridge, this year, under auspices of the Women's Guild, to raise funds for Church building, will be held at the Inn, Monday.
-Deser ber 10th, commencing at 3 P. M.
+The Annual Sale, including Bridge, this year, under the auspices of the Women's Guild, to raise funds for the Church building, will be held at the Inn, Monday, December 10th, commencing at 3 P. M.

-HOSPITAL AID FOR CAMP MILLS.
+HOSPITAL AID FOR CAMP MILLS. .

-Under the supervision of Mrs. F. R. Getz with her workers on the South Side, and Mrs. J. B. Snow and co-workers on the North Side, fresh eggs and butter generous quantities were gathered in the canvass just a pleted here, then taken in personal care to the Campa at once made available for convalescent soldiers.
+Under the supervision of Mrs. F. R. Getz with her coworkers on the South Side, and Mrs. J. B. Snow and her co-workers on the North Side, fresh eggs and butter in generous quantities were gathered in the canvass just completed here, then taken in personal care to the Camp and at once made available for convalescent soldiers.

-At the Camp where, as the colder weather comes, sich is increasing until on Tuesday last there were six hund and thirty-four men in the hopital, this service is fully appreciated.
-Other provision is made for the of course, but in these emergency times they would actual be retarded seriously in their recovery, lacking certain essential elements, if it were not for this added care
+At the Camp where, as the colder weather comes, sickness is increasing until on Tuesday last there were six hundred and thirty-four men in the hopital, this service is gratefully appreciated.
+Other provision is made for the men, of course, but in these emergency times they would actually be retarded seriously in their recovery, lacking certain food essential elements, if it were not for this added care.

-The next collection of the Committee will come in the of December 10th.
-In the meanwhile will those who promised money for Christmas fruit for the men send their contributions to Mrs. F. R. Getz, Chairman Olive Place?
-Better care can be given to purchase distribution if funds are received at once.
-The member of the Committee in person will distribute the Christian fruit among the soldiers.
+The next collection of the Committee will come in the week of December 10th.
+In the meanwhile will those who have promised money for Christmas fruit for the men please send their contributions to Mrs. F. R. Getz, Chairman, 60 Olive Place?
+Better care can be given to purchase and distribution if funds are received at once.
+The members of the Committee in person will distribute the Christmas fruit among the soldiers.